C++ and CMake

 1. Overview

-CMakeLists.txt files describe the build at a high level; the cmake command reads them and emits files for the underlying build tool — Makefiles, Ninja, Visual Studio projects, Xcode projects — selected with -G <generator>.
-The same project can target any of them.
+• CMakeLists.txt describes build at high level; cmake reads + emits files for underlying tool — Makefiles, Ninja, VS, Xcode.
+Selected with -G <generator>.
+Same project targets any.

 2. Minimal Project